payara/Payara-Community-Documentation/general-info/contributing-to-payara.md

 From within your IDE you can then attach a debugger to the default port of 9009.

-## Pushing issues to Github
+## Pushing commits to your GitHub Remote Repository

-When you are finished working on your issue, add the files to your git with a comment describing the addressed issue via JIRA and/or the Github issue number:
+When you are finished working on your issue, add the files to your Git with a comment describing the addressed issue and the GitHub issue number if there is one:

 ```
 git add  . [or specify specific files]